SQL Server v.Next (Denali) : Contained Databases

 Note that some things were missed; for example, HOST_NAME should not be in this list (and it has been reported on Connect).
 Finally, if you want to understand what SQL Server features were modified to accommodate containment, see this Books Online topic:

 The most interesting thing here is the fact that CREATE / ALTER DATABASE has been changed, and actually works differently when affecting a contained database.
-A new option called CURRENT has been added, so that if you move the database to a new instance or change the name of the database, the command will still work.
+A new option called CURRENT has been added, so that if you move the database to a new instance or change the name of the database, the command will still work in that database's context.
 The documentation states that in a contained database you MUST use ALTER DATABASE CURRENT, and in an uncontained database, you MUST use ALTER DATABASE <database name>, but – in the current CTP at least – neither limitation is enforced.
 The topic has some other useful information on a new collation type, limitations of temporary tables, and user options.

 Turning containment on

 So, let's create a couple of databases (with different collation), and play with some of these features.
-Note that you need to set a configuration option at the server level in order to use DDL dealing with CONTAINMENT.
+Note that you need to set a configuration option at the server level in order to use DDL dealing with containment.

 Creating a user without a login